Malmo Plains, Edmonton: Residential development

 Most of the residential construction in the neighbourhood occurred during the 1960s, when almost three out of every four residences (72.7%) were constructed.
 The most common type of residence in the neighbourhood is the single-family dwelling, which account for one out of every two residences (51%).
 The remaining residences are split almost equally between apartments (26%) and row houses (23%).
 Most of the single-family dwellings are owner-occupied, while most of the apartments are rented.
-Michener Park accounts for a significant proportion of the apartments, and are only available as residences to families where one or more of the adults in the family are students at the University of Alberta.

 Shopping and services

 In addition to a pair of small strip shopping centres located in adjacent neighbourhoods, residents have access to Southgate Centre, one of Edmonton's major shopping malls.

 Schools

 There is one school in the neighbourhood: Malmo Plains Elementary School operated by the Edmonton Public School System.

 Transportation

 The neighbourhood is served by the Southgate LRT station, which opened on April 24, 2010.